Eliseo-AI/Bundesliga/README.md

    * [Author](#Author)

 # Bundesliga
-It is a project to analyze the basic statistics of the Bundesliga, there is information on the participating teams from the 1999-2000 season to 2022-2023, for which there are two files: Bundesliga-2023.csv and DE-2023.csv See [Bundesliga](https://www.bundesliga.com/en/bundesliga)
+It is a project to analyze the basic statistics of the Bundesliga, there is information on the participating teams from the 1999-2000 season to 2022-2023, for which there are two files: Bundesliga.csv and de.csv See [Bundesliga](https://www.bundesliga.com/en/bundesliga)

 ## Description
 A work of building an interactive dashboard to provide insights about Bundesliga Results by Master in Digital Sciences from the [Digital Sciences Track of Université Paris Cité](https://u-paris.fr/en/master-aire-digital-sciences/).

 ## Datasets
-The Bundesliga-2023.csv file has 15 columns and 433 rows, with the following information per column:
+The Bundesliga.csv file has 15 columns and 433 rows, with the following information per column:
 - Club: Name of Club.(German Language)
 - Season: Period of season.
 - Position: Season ending position.